LOADING

 career chnage lsbf1

 Even though half of the UK workers want to change their careers, most of people have no idea when will they do it.
-However, Millennials, are more willing to take the leap.
+However, Millennials, are more willing to leap.

 Lack of financial stability, fear of failure, not having a clear understanding of how to, time required, and disruption to life are all blockers for people changing careers.